lupyuen/lupyuen.github.io/src/gateway.md

 ## Get Gateway ID

-Finally we fetch the unique factory-installed __Gateway ID__ from PineDio Gateway...
+Finally we fetch the unique factory-installed __Gateway ID__ from PineDio Gateway.

+On PineDio Gateway, run this...

 ```bash
 gateway-version
 ```

-We should see this...
+We should see...

 ```text
 SoPine with baseboard, OS "11 (bullseye)", 5.10.60-sunxi64.